DylanCStack/club-manager/README.md

   10. $ `ng g c admin`
   11. $ `ng g c new-member`
   12. $ `ng g p RoleFilter`
+    * $ `ng g p remofeDupes` was run first to get the range of roles to search by

 ##### Angular CLI